DoTheEvo/ansible-arch/README.md

 * `noatime` set in fstab to avoid unnecessary writes of `relatime`
 * increase allowed failed login attempts to 10 before lock out
 * enable members of wheel group to sudo
+* add current user to root group and disable need for entering sudo password
 * services to install and enable
     * ssh - remote access
     * nnn - get plugins, no sudo needed